eclipse-che/che-operator/README.md

 Go client grabs kubeconfig either from InClusterConfig or `~/.kube` locally.
-Make sure you oc login for Openshift cluster (or your current kubectl context points to a target cluster and namespace), and current user/server account can create objects in a target namespace.
+Make sure you oc login for Openshift cluster (or your current kubectl context points to a target cluster and namespace), and a current user/server account can create objects in a target namespace.

 To run che-operator in debug mode you can use `local-debug.sh` script.
 After process execution you should attach IDE debugger to debug port: 2345.
 Also you can see this port number in the process output.
 `local-debug.sh` script has got two arguments: